Lewis structure

 Lewis structures show each atom and its position in the structure of the molecule using its chemical symbol.
 Lines are drawn between atoms that are bonded to one another (pairs of dots can be used instead of lines).
 Excess electrons that form lone pairs are represented as pairs of dots, and are placed next to the atoms.

-Although main group elements of the second period and beyond usually react by gaining, losing, or sharing electrons until they have achieved a valence shell electron configuration with a full octet of (8) electrons, hydrogen (H) can only form bonds which share just two electrons.
+Although main group elements of the second period and beyond usually react by gaining, losing, or sharing electrons until they have achieved a valence shell electron configuration with a full octet of (8) electrons, hydrogen instead obeys the duplet rule, forming one bond for a complete valence shell of two electrons.

 Construction and electron counting

-The total number of electrons represented in a Lewis structure is equal to the sum of the numbers of valence electrons on each individual atom.
-Non-valence electrons are not represented in Lewis structures.
+For a neutral molecule, the total number of electrons represented in a Lewis structure is equal to the sum of the numbers of valence electrons on each individual atom, not the maximum possible.
+Non-valence electrons are not represented in Lewis structures as they do not bond.

-Once the total number of available electrons has been determined, electrons must be placed into the structure according to these steps:
+Once the total number of valence electrons has been determined, they are placed into the structure according to these steps: